christianestevam/simple-algorithms/README.md

 # simple-algorithms
-A collection of algorithms with a simple and didactic implementation
+Here's a series of algorithms that I implemented in a simple way using C++ with my favorite libraries